Washtenaw Community College logo

 Key Highlights

-• Serves a large and vibrant student body of 20,000 individuals.
+• Serves a large and diverse student body of 20,000 individuals.

-• Currently led by President Rose B. Bellanca, who began her tenure in 2011.
+• Currently led by President Rose B. Bellanca, who has served since 2011.

 Timeline